rkoeninger/ShenScript/docs/interop.rst

    :param class Class: A class or constructor function.
    :returns:           A JavaScript boolean.

-.. function:: js.typeof
+.. function:: (js.typeof X)

    Applies the JavaScript :js:`typeof` operator to a value.

    :param any X: Anything.
-   :returns: A string identifying the basic type of the value: object, number, string, symbol, undefined.
+   :returns: A string identifying the basic type of the value: object, number, string, symbol, undefined, boolean.

-.. function:: js.void
+.. function:: (js.void X)

    Applies the JavaScript :js:`void` operator to argument, which will always return :js:`undefined`.